 How to Manage Rheumatoid Arthritis?

 - Daily Workout: Regular cardio activity will help you to keep the muscles and joints flexible and minimize pressure and inflammation.
 A subtle cardio workout like walking, swimming, aerobic exercises, dance, cycling, or yoga helps to keep the joints healthy.
 You can consult of certified professional to determine appropriate physical activity.
 Sitting exercises for the elderly.

 - Rest: With active rheumatoid arthritis it gets difficult to do day-to-day activities.
 At such times you need complete rest to get down the inflammation.

 - Hot or cold compress: With active inflammation try and use a cold compress to reduce the pain as well as stiffness.
 But if it’s chronic, a hot compress will work wonders.
-With excess stiffness, you can try to alternate hot compress and cold compress but strictly under professional supervision.
+With excess stiffness, you can try to alternate between hot compress and cold compress but strictly under professional supervision.

 - Being self-dependent: Try using splints, bands, or tapes that will help joints not change position.
 It will also help in reducing inflammation.
 Use crutches or canes to move about to reduce the stiffness in the joints.

 - Whole grains: Whole grains are rich in fiber and antioxidants.
 They help in reducing oxidative stress in the body.
 Whole grains also aid in weight loss which is a boon for rheumatoid arthritis.
 Opt for whole wheat, oats, quinoa, millets, foxtail, and varai as well as other grains.

 - Fiber: Fiber-rich foods help in reducing inflammation, weight, and also water retention in the body.
 Include whole-grain cereals, whole fruits, vegetables, millets, nuts, seeds, dals, pulses, and sprouts.